 The Ph.D. program prepares students for advanced study and research in biomedical engineering.
-Students must pass written and oral preliminary examinations on the core body of knowledge represented by Biomedical Engineering C201, CM202. and CM203, an oral gualifying/advancement to candidacy examination, and coursework for two minor fields of study and defend the dissertation.
-The major field consists of six courses, and each minor field consists of three 4-unit courses. of which two must be graduate (200-level) courses.
+The Ph.D. preliminary examination typically consists of both written and oral parts.
+To receive a pass on the examination, students must receive a pass on both parts.
+An oral qualifying/advancement to candidacy examination, coursework for two minor fields of study, and defense of the dissertation are also required.
+The major field consists of six courses, and each minor field consists of three 4-unit courses, of which two must be graduate (200-level) courses.
 One minor must be in another field of biomedical engineering.
-Students must maintain a grade-point average of 3.25 or better in all courses.
+Students must maintain a gradepoint average of 3.25 or better in all courses.